Autism Awareness Month and a Word from Our Teachers

 -Lisa H.

 “It has been a joy and pleasure to work at PS Academy Arizona.
-I always jump out of bed and look forward to spending my day with the team and kiddos.
+I always jump out of bed and look forward to spending my day with the team and students.
 Absolutely makes my dad.”

 -Pauline H.